bgrasmo/100daysofcode/README.md

 ```
 Also explained was relative vs absolute paths.

+## Section 6: Introducing version control with git and github
 Introduction to Git and Github: Git is version control, Github is where you can store your code so multiple people can work on it.
 Version control is about being able to track changes over time.

 Git is a local tool installed on your computer for managing your code, orgaized in repositories.